Isdud: Ottoman period

+Isdūd was one of the large, stable settlements situated along the Cairo–Damascus route.
+However, is caravanserai had fallen into ruin by the mid-19th century as the old imperial road declined in importance.

 During the latter half of the nineteenth century CE, Isdud was organized into four distinct quarters, each led by a headperson from one of the village's major clans: the Da‘ālisa, Zaqqūt/Zaqāqita, Manā‘ima, and Jūda, which were further divided into smaller family groups.
 This division into quarters was a common feature of larger settlements in the region, also observed in neighboring Hamāma and al-Majdal.

 In the late nineteenth century, Isdud was described as a village spread across the eastern slope of a low hill, covered with gardens.
 A ruined khan stood southwest of the village.
 Its houses were one-storey high with walls and enclosures built of adobe brick.
 There were two main sources of water: a pond and a masonry well.
 Both were surrounded by groves of date-palm and fig-trees.

 Rimal Isdud, the coastal sand dunes of Isdud were cultivated using traditional Palestinian agricultural techniques adapted to sandy and shifting soils.
 Local farmers developed systems such as mawāsī (plot-and-berm cultivation), kurūm (vineyards), and basātīn (orchard gardens), which enabled sustainable farming in ecologically marginal landscapes.
 These methods combined indigenous knowledge with environmental adaptation strategies, including the stabilization of dunes and the strategic planting of drought-resistant crops.
 Contrary to colonial-era perceptions of the dunes as barren wastelands, recent studies have highlighted the productivity and ecological sophistication of these traditional land-use practices, contributing to a broader reevaluation of Palestinian agrarian history in the southern Levant.